Classically Frustrated Magnets, Symmetries and $\mathbb Z_2$-Equivariant Topology: Conclusion

-As a technical generalisation, one shall consider a disjoint union of the form $0\sqcup\bigsqcup_{p = 1}^qV_{n-q+p}(\C^m)$ as target spaces for rigidity matrices.
-This incorporates rigidity matrices into the classification whose singular values exhibit zeros at certain momenta in the Brillouin torus.
+As a technical generalization, one shall consider a disjoint union of the form $0\sqcup\bigsqcup_{p = 1}^qV_{n-q+p}(\C^m)$ as target spaces for rigidity matrices.
+This incorporates rigidity matrices into the classification whose singular values exhibit zeros at specific momenta in the Brillouin torus.
 Here, $q-1\in\{0,\ldots,n-1\}$ denotes the number of singular values that each have a zero at a certain momentum.